-Students who are to be dismissed in a manner other than their usual procedure are required to bring a note from their parent/guardian in advance of the change or send an email to the students teacher and the main office for each instance a dismissal change takes place.
-These notes are to be sent to the office so that office personnel may record the child's name.
-Notes are also required for After-School Clubs, Scouts, Brownies, Daisies, etc., on the day of such meeting.
-Notes must be specific.
-No blanket notes for the entire year will be accepted.
+Students who are to be dismissed in a manner other than their usual procedure are required to bring a note from their parent/guardian in advance of the change for each instance a dismissal change takes place.
+These notes are to be sent to the office in the morning so that office personnel may record the child's name.
+The parent will be required to sign the child out before the child will be allowed to leave the building or school property.
+Permission slips are required for participation in After-School Clubs.